pawurb/ruby-pg-extras/README.md

 (truncated results for brevity)
 ```

-This command displays the size of each table in the database, in MB.
+This command displays the size of each table and materialized view in the database, in MB.
 It is calculated by using the system administration function `pg_table_size()`, which includes the size of the main data fork, free space map, visibility map and TOAST data.

 ### `table_indexes_size`